GaohaoZhou-ops/Tello-LLM-ROS/resources/ReadMe-EN.md

 4. Code-type local models respond much faster on a single task than general-purpose models.

-To minimize overall system response time, we use direct calls for some explicit commands, such as `takeoff`.
+To minimize overall system response time, we implement direct calls for some explicit commands, such as `takeoff`.
 These commands are not fed into the model for inference.
 You can also add more direct commands by modifying the `direct_triggers` field in the `config/llm_tools.json` file as follows.
-The `takeoff`, `take off`, and `launch` commands can all be directly executed:
+The `takeoff`, `take off`, and `launch` commands can all be directly responded to:

 ```json
 {